LanHikari22/bn6f-modding/README.md

 You can search the branch name in [gh dism-exe/dism-exe-notes](https://github.com/dism-exe/dism-exe-notes) to see the process notes behind its creation.

+# Contributing

+Feel free to contribute by opening issues, asking for assistance, or contributing changes with a PR.

+If you make a mod based on this, open an issue or PR to add a link to it to be showcased in this repository.

+You can also contact me at mailto:lanhikarixx@gmail.com.

 ## See also

 * Discord: [**pret**][Discord]

 [Discord]: https://discord.gg/vdTW48Q